awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-server-identityproviderdetails.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InvocationRole`  <a name="cfn-transfer-server-identityproviderdetails-invocationrole"></a>
+This parameter is only applicable if your `IdentityProviderType` is `API_GATEWAY`\.
 Provides the type of `InvocationRole` used to authenticate the user account\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`